corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

       ...
 ```

-## Disable debuginfo and warnings
+## Disable Debug Info

+While debug info is valuable for debugging, it significantly increases the size of the `./target` directory, which can harm caching efficiency.
+It's easy to switch off:

 ```yaml
 env:
   CARGO_PROFILE_TEST_DEBUG: 0
 ```

-Debuginfo is useful for debugging, but it makes the `./target` directory much bigger, again harming caching.

 ## Use `cargo nextest`

-This way, you can run tests in parallel, which can speed up the CI process.
+`cargo nextest` enables parallel test execution, which can substantially speed up your CI process.
-They claim it's 3x faster than `cargo test`, but in CI, I typically see a 40% improvement, which is still a lot.
+While they claim a 3x speedup over `cargo test`, in CI environments I typically observe around 40%
+because the runners don't have as many cores as a developer machine.
+It's still a nice speedup.

 ```yaml
 jobs: